 Pick the Right Reagents

-Bear in mind though that like most lab reagents, many polymerases come with their own pros and cons – generally labs will have historic reasons for picking one over the other and rarely stray far from this.
-While sticking with what works is sensible, it’s no harm to read the literature on other available resources to make sure you have the best reagents for the job!
+Bear in mind that like most lab reagents, many polymerases come with their own pros and cons – generally labs will have historic reasons for picking one over the other and rarely stray from this.
+While sticking with what works is sensible, there is no harm in reading the literature on other available resources to make sure you have the best reagents for the job!

 The PCR conditions used will vary depending on your choice of kit and polymerase, as well as the primers you have designed and the size of the product.
 However, the example shown below is a good starting point.